RetroDECK/ES-DE/USERGUIDE-DEV.md

 Activates or deactivates the built-in help system that provides contextual information regarding button usage.

-**Play videos immediately (override theme)**

-Some themes (including rbsimple-DE) display the game images briefly before playing the game videos.
-This setting forces the videos to be played immediately, regardless of the configuration in the theme.
-Note though that if there is a video available for a game, but no images, the video will always start to play immediately no matter the theme configuration or whether this settings has been enabled or not.

 #### Media viewer settings

 Settings for the media viewer that is accessible from the gamelist views.